raster/mfo-static-website/pages/volunteer.md

 ---

 ### More Details
 * **Maker Faire Orlando will comply with all CDC and government guidelines in effect as of the date of the event.
-At this time it is highly likely that volunteers will be required to wear masks.
-If you do not wish to wear a mask while volunteering, please do not register for a shift.**
+It is recommended that volunteers wear masks while indoors or within close contact with others.**
 * Maker Faire Orlando volunteers must be 13 years of age or older.
 * Community service hours are available from The Maker Effect Foundation, a 501(c)(3) public charity.
 * If you have any questions about volunteering at Maker Faire Orlando, or if you have a specific skill-set (especially photography/videography) not listed below, please email us at <volunteers@themakereffect.org>